 That’s why throwing everything in the slow cooker and letting it do its own thing for an hour and a half feels so good.
 That’s literally all I did.
 No babysitting.
 No hand cramps.
 Just set and forget.

 And you’ll end up with this rich, creamy, earthy risotto which tastes like you lovingly slaved over it at the stove top.
 No one will ever know the difference.
 Let’s start cooking.

 I used portobello mushrooms here cause they’re my favorite but you can use others.
 Melt the butter and sauté your onions and mushrooms until the mushrooms cook down.
 It’ll release a little liquid and that needs to be cooked off too.
 Towards the end, add in your garlic.

 Then we add some arborio rice.
 This short grain rice is usually what is used for a risotto.
 I found it easily enough at the grain aisle.
 If you can’t find any, sub another short grain.
 It won’t taste entirely the same but it’ll work.

 Mix it all together and let the uncooked rice absorb the creaminess.
 Then transfer it to a slow cooker.
 Spray your slow cooker with cooking spray if it isn’t non-stick.
 Once the rice is added, pour in your chicken broth and add salt and pepper to taste.
 Then set it for an hour and a half on high.

 Time may vary a little on your slow cooker so just eyeball it, and around the end of the time I suggested, see if the liquids have been absorbed by the rice and if the rice is al dente.
 I didn’t try this on low heat because I’m not sure if slow cooking rice too long would make it mushy.
 If you do try it out on low, let us know how long it took you and the result!

 Once it’s al dente, mix in the peas and shredded Parmesan cheese.
-You’ll want to add the peas at the tail end or the pods will split and break.
+You’ll want to add the peas at the tail end or they might split.
 They’re very fragile.
 On that same note, stir gently when mixing the peas!